lBedrockl/Pixel-Quest-Level-Editor/custom level loader hack/README.md

 ![remove](resources/guide/07%20remove.png)

-If you added a second level, and then remove the first on, in-game you will see something like this:
+If you added a second level, and then remove the first one, in-game you will see something like this:

 ![new level go first](resources/guide/08%20new%20level%20go%20first.png)

-As you can notice, the level number showing in-game is `01` even though we are using the `Level_Loader_02`.
+The level number showing in-game is `01` even though you are using the `Level_Loader_02`.
 That's because the hack skips all empty levels.
 They don't need to start at `Level_Loader_01` and they don't need to stay consecutive.
 If you replace `Level_Loader_09` with a new level, in-game the numbers will adjust automatically.

 ![level skip](resources/guide/09%20level%20skip.png)